 Like other municipalities in British Columbia, the City of Prince George uses five main heritage tools to manage heritage property resources:

 Level of Protection: None

 A listing of sites in Prince George that may have heritage value.
-The inventory is maintained by the Heritage Commission for the purposes of future study and research.
-Sites on this list are not recognized or protect in any official way.
+The inventory is maintained by the Heritage Commission for future study and research.
+Sites on this list are not officially recognised or protected.

 2. Heritage Register

 An official list of properties with heritage value, as documented by a Statement of Significance for each property.
 Sites are added to the Heritage Register only upon approval by City Council.
 The Register serves to inform the public about local heritage resources, notify property owners of heritage considerations, and to monitor (but not prevent) alterations to buildings with heritage value.

 Designated in the Official Community Plan (OCP), Heritage Conservation Areas provide long-term protection to distinctive heritage areas.